Make a Plan

 - Do not depend on only one method.
 Some additional options include:

-- Many cities and counties in Colorado offer a citizen alert service that allows you to choose your method of notifications that can include a text alert to your mobile phone.
+- Many cities and counties in Colorado offer a citizen alert service that allows you to choose your method of notification which can include a text alert to your mobile phone.
 Please contact your local city or county to determine if this service is available in your area.

 - Make sure friends and close neighbors know that you need to be alerted in case of an emergency.
 A neighbor might be willing to wake you in case of a tornado in the middle of the night.
 That person could call or ring your doorbell.